dabamos/dmpack/README.md

 DMPACK has the following requirements:

-* Linux or FreeBSD operating system (x86-64, AArch64)
+* Linux or FreeBSD operating system
+* 64-bit platform (x86-64, AArch64)
 * Fortran 2018 and ANSI C compiler

 Third-party dependencies have to be present to build and run the software of